s163555/udscom/README.md

-# ISO-TP MATLAB GUI
+# udscom GUI

-This repository contains a MATLAB application (`isotp_com_gui.m`) that provides a cross-platform ISO-TP communication interface for PC (Windows and Linux).
+This repository contains a MATLAB application (`udscom_gui.m`) that provides a cross-platform ISO-TP communication interface for PC (Windows and Linux).
 It enables loading data lists, reading diagnostic information over CAN, and displaying results in a polling loop.

 ## Preview
 ![application gui](preview.png "Application GUI")